 Several Qatari clubs and organizations, which are instrumental in popularizing the festival, have come out with a variety of cultural events to mark the occasion, as in the previous years.

 I remember when I was young, we’d all go around singing songs to the different homes and filling our bags with sweets!
-It was great!
+(I got really annoyed when I had mostly nuts) It was great!
 I encourage all nationalities to enjoy this festive occassion

 The Garangao song!

 Yam il salasil wal thahab ya noora

 Now this part of the song is special.
 You usually end it with the family name or the name of the father of the house (if you know it).
 So the ending of the song changes.
 For example:

 Salam Ala Khalifa

 Garangao Girga oh

 Give us what God gave you